This buttery, garlicky shrimp scampi with orzo pasta makes a quick, easy and delicious weeknight dinner that comes together in 20 minutes!

 Butter adds its signature flavor to the sauce but pure butter would make it a little too rich.
 Olive oil adds both flavor and volume to the sauce while also lightening it up.

 You can use any size shrimp for this recipe because you will be cutting the shrimp into bite-sized chunks.

 Yes.
 If you add the garlic before the shrimp, you run the risk of burning it before the shrimp are done.
 Since garlic cooks very quickly (in less than a minute), it’s perfect to add it after the shrimp are cooked.

-Yes, transfer any leftovers into an airtight container and keep in the fridge for up to 2 days.
+This dish is best fresh but, yes, you can store leftovers.
+Transfer them into an airtight container and keep in the fridge for up to 2 days.
 Reheat on the stovetop or in the microwave.

-More delicious shrimp recipes:
+More delicious shrimp pasta recipes:

 Full Printable Recipe

-Shrimp Scampi with Orzo and Oregano
+Shrimp Scampi with Orzo Pasta

 - 3 tablespoons unsalted butter